Interested in discovering more about wildlife through engaging stories about wild animals?

 Synopsis: The story follows two young Americans, Mark and Delia Owens who carrying little more than a change of clothes and a pair of binoculars, caught a plane to Africa, bought a thirdhand Land Rover, and drove deep into the Kalahari Desert.
 There they lived for seven years, in an unexplored area with no roads, no people, and no source of water for thousands of square miles.
 In this vast wilderness, the Owenses began their zoology research, working alongside animals that had never before been exposed to humans.
 Cry of the Kalahari is the story of the Owenses’s life with lions, brown hyenas, jackals, giraffes, and the many other creatures they came to know.
 It is also a gripping account of how they survived the dangers of living in one of the last and largest pristine areas on Earth.

-WHY I ENJOYED READING CRY OF THE KALAHARI
+WHY I ENJOYED READING CRY OF THE KALAHARI:

 I enjoyed reading about Mark & Delia’s adventure.
 As a wildlife lover myself, the book gave me an inside look into what really roughing it in the wild really means.
 Their courage and survival skills are awe-inspiring and their experiences really take the concept of adventure travel to new heights.

-WHY I ENJOYED READING AMERICAN WOLF
+WHY I ENJOYED READING TORN TROUSERS:

-WHY I ENJOYED READING BONOBO HANDSHAKE
+WHY I ENJOYED READING ANIMAL DIALOGUES:

 The book will make even the hardest cynic a lover of primates.
 It is a wonderful account of the lives of Congo’s Bonobos and the volatile history of the region.
 Vanessa Woods holds your attention with her facts and her slapstick wit.

-WHY I ENJOYED READING ANIMAL DIALOGUES
+WHY I ENJOYED READING ANIMAL ENCYCLOPEDIA:

 THE TRUTH ABOUT ANIMALS, STONED SLOTHS, LOVELORN HIPPOS, AND OTHER TALES FROM THE WILD SIDE OF WILDLIFE